-It’s Independence Day and like any other patriotic holiday, your customers will be inclined to fly their American flag.
+It’s Memorial Day and like any other patriotic holiday, your customers will be inclined to fly their American flag.

 But what they may not be aware of is the Flag Code and its rules for civilians who wish to display Old Glory on their property.